Plaxico Burress: Pittsburgh Steelers

-After being drafted in the first round with the eighth overall pick in the 2000 NFL Draft, Burress went on to play five years with the Pittsburgh Steelers, amassing 261 receptions for 4,164 yards, 22 touchdowns, and six fumbles over the span of 71 games.
+After being selected in the first round with the eighth overall pick in the 2000 NFL draft, Burress went on to play five years with the Pittsburgh Steelers, amassing 261 receptions for 4,164 yards, 22 touchdowns, and six fumbles over the span of 71 games.
 Burress was featured on the MTV show True Life, documenting his rookie season.
-His rookie season saw him on the wrong end on one of the NFL's most infamous gaffes.
+His rookie season saw him on the wrong end of one of the NFL's most infamous gaffes.

 In a game the Steelers eventually won 24–13, Burress caught a 19-yard reception, with his momentum causing him to fall to his knees.
 The rookie Burress then spiked the ball, believing the play was dead (since that is the rule in the NCAA but not the NFL) but, since he was not touched while he was on the ground, the ball was still live—allowing the Jaguars' Danny Clark to recover the fumble and run 44 yards with it.

 He first broke the 1,000-yard mark in his second season, gaining 1,008 yards on 66 receptions.
 Burress's best season with the Steelers came in 2002, when he set his career highs for receptions (78) and yards (1,325), to go along with seven touchdowns.
-Also in 2002, Burress played in his first career playoff game, accumulating six receptions for 100 yards and a touchdown.
-In three subsequent playoff games with the Steelers, Burress totaled only seven receptions, 123 yards, and one touchdown.

 Burress's 1,008-yard season in 2001, combined with Hines Ward's 1,003 receiving yards, gave the Steelers their first pair of 1,000-yard receivers.
 The two would combine to accomplish the same feat in 2002.

+In 2002, Burress appeared in all 16 regular season games and caught a career high 78 passes.
 On November 10, 2002, Burress took advantage of an extra 15 minutes of play to set a Steelers' franchise record with 253 receiving yards in a 34–34 tie against the Atlanta Falcons.
 He caught nine passes and scored two touchdowns in the game, and nearly won it but was stopped at the 1-yard line as time expired.
+Also in 2002, Burress played in his first career playoff game, accumulating six receptions for 100 yards and a touchdown.
+He finished the season with another career high 1,325 receiving yards and seven touchdowns.

+He finished 2003 catching 60 passes for 860 yards and four touchdowns as the Steelers went 6-10 and missed the playoffs.
+In 2004, Burress caught 35 passes on 60 targets for 698 yards and 5 touchdowns through the regular season.
+He got his first career playoff win when the Steelers defeated the New York Jets in the AFC Divisional playoff game 20-17.
+During the game, he caught two passes on seven targets for 28 yards.
+He scored a touchdown in his first and only AFC Championship appearance on a seven yard pass from Ben Roethlisberger as the Steelers ended their season losing to eventual Super Bowl champions the New England Patriots.